West Midlands Safari Park: History

-On 8 February 2024 the safari announced it would be adding the 's' to Midland and renaming West Midlands Safari Park.
+In 2024, the park updated its name to "West Midlands Safari Park".

 Sections

 African Plain

-The African Plain is home to southern white rhinos, common elands, ellipsen waterbucks, African forest buffaloes, red lechwes, Burchell's zebras, Grevy's zebras, Rothschild's giraffes and Ankole cattle.
+The African Plain is home to southern white rhinoceroses, common elands, ellipsen waterbucks, African forest buffaloes, red lechwes, Burchell's zebras, Grevy's zebras, Rothschild's giraffes and Ankole cattle.

 The Grasslands

 The Grasslands section is home to Persian fallow deer, blesbok and Barbary sheep.

 Wild Woods

 Wild Woods is home to a group of dholes.

 Wild Asia and Realm of the Indian Rhino

 Wild Asia is home to banteng, blackbuck, Formosan sika deer, Philippine spotted deer and swamp deer.
 The Realm of the Indian rhino is home to four Indian rhinoceroses.

 On 8 September 2020, an Indian rhinoceros calf was born, a first for the park.

 White Tiger Ridge

 White Tiger Ridge was removed during a change in road layout in 2019.
 All tigers are now located in the Tiger Reserve located in the Eurasian Reserve.